drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/CombineResults.rst

 Combining Results
 =================

-After you have run each of the Demultiplexing and Doublet Detecting softwares you would like, it is helpful to convert them to similar nomenclarture and combine the results into a single dataframe.
+After you have run each of the Demultiplexing and Doublet Detecting softwares you would like, it is helpful to convert them to similar nomenclature and combine the results into a single dataframe.
 In addition, we have found it helpful to generate summaries of each of the combinations of softwares identified.
 To help streamline this process, we have provided a script that will easily integrate all the softwares you have run into a single dataframe and can do the following: